 But this project is different; it has nothing in common with the eleven-year content of this website.
 Nor does it share or promote the Native Hawaiian cultural story of my earlier books: Grandmothers Whisper or The Return Voyage - except for their author.
 I am she.
 And so, I ask the permission, even at this early stage, to borrow this website to announce my intention for the next book.
 I do this in hopes that there are readers who will celebrate my continued writing in a decidedly different direction.
 'Iokepa 'Imaikalani - husband and Native Hawaiian who is the personal and cultural force behind this website and this website's work - graciously invites my announcement.

 GIRLS DON'T!
-Coming to Life in Vietnam has claimed its moment.
+A Twentieth Century War Story has claimed its moment.

 When I was in my early twenties - just a year out of college and with precisely that amount of experience in paid daily journalism - I sent myself to war.
 I justified the choice publicly with a degree of self-inflating logic.
 “It’s the best story around.”
 But there was so much more to it than that.

 I was truly unable to write my story when I was fresh out of Vietnam and Cambodia in 1971; I was still much too much of it.
 I refused to write the story in my career-rich twenties, thirties or forties because I believed that the entire story of the war had been written well and fully by others.
 Only now do I have the distance to see that young woman, in all her chutzpah and her fears, all her certainty and her ignorance, all her empathy and blindness – with the distance to admire, enjoy, and pray for her.